How Long are Surge Protectors Good for? Their Lifespan May Shock You!

 Even if nothing happens to your surge protection device, on average you should consider replacing them every 2 to 3 years.
 Again, the duration will varies across different states/area you live in, different brands and models, joules rating etc.

 If you want your surge protection device to last longer, it is always recommended to find one that is the right fit for the environment you live in and the budget you have in mind.
-Getting a good surge suppressor will protect all your prized electronic devices and appliances for a long time.
+Getting a good surge suppressor will protect all your prized electronic devices and home appliances for a long time.

 Few things to note

 *Never get cheap surge protection brands as they will continue to provide power to all connected devices even when their surge protection capability are long gone.
+While it is not easy to choose a good surge protector, you must at least get one that provide LED notifications.
+With that, you will at least get to know when it is time to replace it.

 **No surge protectors (Type 3) will be able to withstand the power surge from a direct lightning strike that hit the power line that is connected to your home.
 It is very likely that all your connected devices are fried, including the surge protection device itself.